 Robin Petrie is available for weddings and events of all sorts, in solo performance, and with selected aggregations from duos to small orchestra.
 She is also available for workshops, and for private instruction by appointment.

-For bookings or further information, email Robin Petrie or phone 510.525.6391
+For bookings or further information, email Robin Petrie or phone 510.525.6391 or 831.427-1143.

 Click here to view Robin Petrie's Ceramic Art